huBioinfo/CytoCommunity/README.md

 #### 5. Step4_Visualization.py

-Visualization of the consensus clustering is the final step of CytoCommunity algorithm.
-After this step, we eventually got the gragh of tissue cellular neighborhood (TCN).
+Visualization of the consensus clustering result is the final step of CytoCommunity algorithm.
+After this step, we eventually got the gragh of tissue cellular neighborhood(TCN).

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> python Step4_Visualization.py